 The immediate action usually involves clicking on a malicious link they provide.

-Once you click that link, it may redirect you to a fake webpage looking like the impersonated person’s official website.
+Once you click that link, it may redirect you to a fake webpage that looks like the impersonated person’s official website.
 There, attackers can steal the sensitive information you input.

-In other cases, the redirected link triggers the download of malware to your system.
+In other cases, the redirected link triggers malware download to your system.
 Check our article about malware to learn more about this attack vector.

 Attackers may use typosquatting; domains under their control look remarkably similar to the legit ones, like www.facelook.com.